Lab 5: Data Wrangling II

 Epilogue

 …also, noticed something?
-We spend maybe 80% of the time here on dealing with data-wrangling and then once we’re good to go, the analysis wasn’t that time consuming - That’s often the way it ends up going, you’ll spend a lot of time on data handling and getting the tidyverse toolbox in your toolbelt, will allow you to be so much more effecient in your data wrangling, so you can get to the fun part as quick as possible!
+We spend maybe 80% of the time here on dealing with data-wrangling and then once we’re good to go, the analysis wasn’t that time consuming - That’s often the way it ends up going.
+You’ll spend a lot of time on data handling, and getting the tidyverse toolbox in your tool belt will allow you to be so much more efficient in your data wrangling, so you can get to the fun part as quickly as possible!

 Today’s Assignment